sb689/sandwichClub/README.md

-This project was developed as part of an online course.
-A started code was provided to complete the application.

 ## Project Overview
-In this project, a complete app **Sandwich Club** will be developed where user can select a sandwitch to show the details.
+An android application that displays list of sandwichs.
+User can select any sandwitch and view the detail information like origin, ingredients, familair names, description.

 ## Why this Project
 Building a layout and populating its fields from data received as JSON